 It's time to stop moving on and start speaking up, experts say.

-"I think we need to be having a national conversation," Jennifer Payne, the director of the Women's Mood Disorders Center and an associate professor of psychiatry and behavioral sciences at Johns Hopkins Medicine in Baltimore, says.
+"I think we need to be having a national conversation," Jennifer Payne, the director of Women's Mood Disorders Center and an associate professor of psychiatry and behavioral sciences at Johns Hopkins Medicine in Baltimore, said when we spoke to her in 2018.

 Cold, Hard Facts on Suicide in the U.S.

-The CDC released the latest findings on that illuminates the scope of the suicide issue in the U.S. Among the facts:
+The CDC's latest findings on that illuminates the scope of the suicide issue in the U.S. Among the facts:

 - More than half of people who died by suicide did not have a known mental health condition.